Minnesota Perinatal Hepatitis B Prevention Program

 - eliminating a potential source of infection to others in the future.

-- HBV-infected women receive further medical evaluation and follow-up.
+- Hepatitis B-positive women receive further medical evaluation and follow-up.

 - Hepatitis B serology results are documented in the patient’s prenatal record.
-A copy of the original HBsAg lab is forwarded to the hospital to be placed prominently in the patient’s chart.
+A copy of the original HBsAg lab is forwarded to the hospital to be placed in the mother’s and infant’s charts.

-- Pregnancies in HBV-infected women are reported to MDH within one working day of knowledge of the pregnancy.
+- Pregnancies in hepatitis B-positive women are reported to MDH within one working day of knowledge of the pregnancy.

-- Local public health nurses receive referrals from MDH and follow up with the expectant mother to educate her about her infection, and the implications and recommended preventive treatment for her baby.
+- Local public health nurses receive referrals from MDH and follow up with the expectant mother to educate her about her infection and the recommended preventive treatment for her baby.

 - Hepatitis B immune globulin (HBIG) and HBV vaccine within 12 hours of birth,